Index

 • Chargeback Lag: Users cancelling by calling their bank instead of clicking "Unsubscribe."

-Where observability fits
+Where observability fits in a SaaS stack

 • Decline Classification: differentiating between "Customer broke" vs "System broke."